PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-13 17:44:50
+Last updated: 2024-04-13 17:45:25
-Random Quote: As the twig is bent, so grows the tree. - Pacho Herrera
+Random Quote: Whoever the hell that is.
+But the Crystal Ship definitely travels. - Jesse Pinkman